Builder DSL and Batch Executor¶

 - When it kicks in: loop bodies expressed via

-builder.iterate()that use supported steps (attr load/store, neighbor maps, arithmetic, normalize, etc.). - Fallback: unsupported ops or validation failures drop to the regular step interpreter; behavior stays correct.
+builder.iterate()that use supported steps (attr load/store, neighbor aggregates, arithmetic, scalar loads). - Fallback: unsupported ops or validation failures drop to the regular step interpreter; behavior stays correct.

 - Performance (illustrative):